 OK, now fast-forward six weeks.
 The lab has a whole different feel, more incubator than cage; instead of pacing, I peck vigorously at my shell while working on a much cheeper project.
-Lovely Hogfish is being gussied up for the trip to a multihull broker next week (unless you want to buy a low-cost folding trimaran and contact me immediately, that is!), and the dominant feature of the open workspace is now an actual-size CAD (cardboard-aided design) mockup of one of the new boats:
+Lovely Hogfish is being gussied up for the trip to a multihull broker next week (unless you want to buy a low-cost folding trimaran and contact me immediately, that is!), and the dominant feature of the open workspace is now an actual-size CAD (cardboard-aided design) mockup of one of the new boats, complete with folding console:

 The new Microships are tiny trimarans based on 18.5-foot kevlar Wenonah “Odyssey” canoes, being built in Minnesota with a custom layup to accommodate some decidedly non-canoe-like stresses.
 These are lovely hulls, about 36″ max beam, and will be decked over via the Formus “topographic shell formation” process and bulkheaded to add strength and seal off the bow and stern storage compartments.
 The outer hulls, 15′ long, are scaled-up from the 12′ stitch and glue ama design by Chesapeake Light Craft… then joined with the canoe via simple crossbeams, which may be either laminated wood or composite box beams.
 The entire space bounded by hulls and crossbeams on both sides is a folding solar array, totaling 480 watts per boat.
 We unpacked 16 of the Solarex 30-watt modules and laid them out on the model (as shown in the photos)… and hey, this is pretty!